Atze00/muzero-cartpole/README.md

 # muzero - pytorch implementation plays cartpole

+pytorch implementation of ["Mastering Atari, Go, Chess and Shogi by Planning with a Learned Model"](https://arxiv.org/abs/1911.08265) based on his pseudocode.
+This implementation is intended to be as close as possible to the pseudocode presented.

 ## How is this implementation different with respect to the original paper?
 The main difference is that this version uses the uniform distribution to samples data from the replay, instead of using prioratized experience replay.<br>